 My approach is, and always will be, deeply influenced by my cultural roots, work and life experience, and my long-term practice of mindfulness meditation.

-I continue to change and learn and I’m still trying to figure things out.
+I continue to change and learn.
+I am still trying to figure things out.

-I have now entered my sixth decade.
-I’ve lived through profound losses and milestones.
-I’ve also had my share of incredible joy.
-The twins graduated college, found jobs they love and moved out of the family home.
+I am now in my sixth decade and have lived through profound losses and milestones.
+I have also had my share of incredible joy.
+The twins graduated college, found jobs they love, and moved out of the family home.
 My role as a mother is being redefined.

-After a short hiatus from coaching, I’m starting to feel the pull again.
-I’m looking forward to what’s next.
-I’m happy and grateful.
-I’m still tending my garden only these days, I aim for simplicity.
-I’m looking forward to traveling even more, moving yet again, meeting new people, and continuing the conversation with you all.
+After a short hiatus from coaching, I started to feel the pull again.
+I am looking forward to what’s next.
+I feel happy and grateful.
+I am still tending my garden, only these days, I aim for simplicity.
+I am looking forward to traveling more, maybe moving, meeting new people, and continuing the conversation with you all.

-The road is opening wide ahead and I’m preparing myself for the next chapter.
+The road is opening wide ahead, and I am preparing myself for the next chapter.